shaps80/FlowLayout/README.md

 ### Release 2.0.0

-> Notes: `FlowLayoutDelegate` has completely new function signatures, so please ensure you've updated all of your implementations to use the correct signature otherwise your layout will not behave correctly.
+> `FlowLayoutDelegate` has completely new function signatures, so please ensure you've updated all of your implementations to use the correct signature otherwise your layout will not behave correctly.

 **Added**